The Growing Religious Fervor in The American Right

 Conclusion

-The right-wing voter mobilisation campaign, which aims to undermine election procedures, sponsored the parking lot vigil.
-The contemporary Christian megahit “Way Maker” wasn’t sung by everyone in attendance.
 A few armed men stood at the edge of the crowd smoking and discussing what they were seeing on the conspiracy website Infowars, which is accompanied by a German shepherd.
 Many of the others who joined in singing belonged to charismatic or evangelical churches.

-These events contain recognisable evangelical worship components.
-There are shared rituals and stories, as well as prayer and proclamation.
-The most potent component may be music.
 The contemporary evangelical church’s anthems, many of which were only recently composed, are blending with growing political rage and serving as the background music for a new conflict.